Yokaham/Shree-Krishna-Properties/README.md

 ### Database Configuration

 The application uses Supabase for data storage.
-The Supabase client configuration is located in:
+The Supabase client is configured in:
 - `src/supabaseClient.js`

 The database includes an `ads` table with the following structure: